 What is the CPP Disability Benefit Amount?

-The CPP disability benefit consists of a flat-rate portion plus 75% of your calculated regular CPP retirement pension.
+The CPP disability benefit includes a flat-rate portion plus 75% of your calculated regular CPP retirement pension.

 For example, to calculate the maximum CPP disability benefit for 2023, we add: